About Nate Tellen and BDS Methods

 Nate Tellen founded BDS Methods after years of firsthand experience with physical limitation, rehabilitation, and rebuilding.
 Born with a congenital condition that required extensive medical intervention, he later chose to amputate his foot at 19 and had to relearn how to walk, train, and function at a higher level.
 That process shaped the foundation of BDS Methods: practical recovery, honest guidance, and a focus on what actually helps people move forward.

-BDS Methods is built around a simple idea: pain is rarely solved by one-size-fits-all advice.
+Pain is rarely solved by one-size-fits-all advice.
 Real progress usually requires a plan that takes into account the individual, their limitations, their goals, and what they can realistically sustain.
 The approach here blends movement, recovery tools, and hands-on work to help clients improve day-to-day function instead of chasing temporary fixes.

 Our Goal